Lyinggg/ecem202a_project/docs/report.md

 # 4. Evaluation and Results
-There are four main goals we need to achieve.
-There are: Our machine should be able to convey food automatically; Users should be able to monitor the log and manually feed their pets.
-Our machine should be able to automatically adjust the feed amount based on the remaining food.
-And it should be able to monitor the amount of remaining water by CV.
+There are four main goals we need to achieve:
+1. Our machine should be able to deliver food automatically;
+2. Users should be able to monitor the log and manually feed their pets;
+3. Our machine should be able to automatically adjust the feeding amount based on the remaining food;
+4. Our machine should be able to monitor the amount of remaining water.

+We performed tests to evaluate our auto-feeder.
+We first tested the functioning of auto-feeding with fixed frequency.
+We set the feeding period to 5, 10 and 20 minutes and the feeding amount each time to 20.
+Our machine managed to add food to the bowl according to the frequency of every 5, 10 and 20 minutes, respectively.

-And during our test, we first set the feed period to 5 minutes and the amount to 20g.
-Then the machine was able to convey food to the bowl every 5 minutes.
-In total 3 times testing, the amount of food conveyed was 22g, 19g, 19g, when the remaining amount of food in the bowl was 0g, 4g, 8g.
-And when we manually fed 20g.
-If the remaining food in the bowl is less than 15g, the server accepts this operation.
-And when the amount of food is greater than 15g, the server refuses this operation and returns an error message.
-And in our testing, when the water bottle is in a no-noise light environment, our program can recognize the water surface and calculate the percentage accurately.
+Second, we tested the ability of our machine to adjust feeding food amounts dynamically.
+In a series of three tests, we set the amount of food to be conveyed to be 22g, 19g, 19g, when the remaining amount of food in the bowl was 0g, 4g, 8g.
+We added one more test to feed manually, and the default amount of manual feeding was 20g.
+We set 15g to be the maximum amount of food remaining in the bowl, i.e., the bowl was full at 15g.
+In each of the tests, if our machine detected that the remaining food in the bowl was less than 15g, the server accepted the feeding operation.
+Otherwise, when the amount of food was greater than 15g, the server refused the feeding operation and returned an error message.

+Third, we test the CV algorithm to detect remaining water.
+When the water bottle was in a light environment with a clean background, our program can recognize the water surface and calculate the percentage of remaining water accurately.

 # 5. Discussion and Conclusions
-Our machine achieves essentially all of its design goals.
-But there are still some issues that need to be solved.
-First, our power supply will overheat if the motor works for a long continuous time.
-As a result, it cannot support enough power to drive them until it cools down.
+Our machine achieves essentially all of the designing goals, but there are still some issues that need to be solved.
+First, our power supply will overheat if the motors work for a long time continuously.
+If overheat happens, the power supply cannot support enough power to drive the motors until it cools down.
 The second issue is that our components are too complex and the cost is expensive.
-Thus, in future, we plan to use PCBs to substitute wire connections.
-Since the main purpose of Raspberry Pi is to build connections between Nano and Server by the internet.
-Thus, Nano and Raspberry Pi can be replaced by an ESP8266-Arduino.
-Finally, our openCV program can only work without noise.
-Thus, we need a better model to do this recognition, and AI+CV may be a possible solution.
+In future we plan to use PCBs to substitute wire connections.
+We can also replace Nano and Raspberry Pi by an ESP8266-Arduino, since the main purpose of Raspberry Pi is to build connections between Nano and Server by the internet.
+Finally, our water detection part is not complete.
+We should finish the 3D-printing of the water tank and add a camera to take pictures of the tank.
+We can also improve the openCV program, as now it only works without ideal images without too much noise.
+We need a better model to do this recognition, and AI+CV may be a good solution.

-In summary, even though some functionalities currently require special conditions to work.
-But we have reasonable solutions to these problems in the future.
-Thus, by our serial tests, we have proved our machine can dynamically adjust the convey amount to ensure that the total amount of food in the bowl is always close to the target amount.
-Which indicates that our design logic can solve the over-feed problem we mentioned at the beginning.
+In summary, even though some functionalities currently require special conditions to work, we have reasonable solutions to solve those problems in the future.
+By our serial tests, we have proved our machine can dynamically adjust the feeding amount to ensure that the total amount of food in the bowl is always close to or less than the target amount to avoid food piling up.
+The results indicate that our design logic can solve the over-feeding problem we mentioned at the beginning.

 # 6. References